How To Cut Your Electric Bill:

 Do you know how energy efficient your home is?
 Did you know that some appliances are using electricity (and costing you money) even when they’re switched off?
 How do you figure out which items in your home are an energy hog?
 Watch Jeff’s How To: Cut Your Electric Bill – Home Efficiency Check video – the first in the series.

-- Lightbulbs – we all know that fluorescent lights are significantly more energy efficient than incandescent varieties, but LEDs are even better!
-While compact fluorescent bulbs are 75% more efficient than incandescents, LED bulbs are 85% more efficient and have nearly double the life expectancy of fluorescents.
+2. Light bulbs – we all know that fluorescent lights are significantly more energy efficient than incandescent varieties, but LEDs are even better!
+While compact fluorescent bulbs are 75% more efficient than incandescent, LED bulbs are 85% more efficient and have nearly double the life expectancy of fluorescents.

-- Did you know ceiling fans will rotate in two directions?
+6. Did you know ceiling fans will rotate in two directions?
 If you can’t remember which is which, you can note “S” for Summer and “W” for Winter on the switch and set a calendar reminder to change the direction seasonally.

-- During winter heating, to help move warm air that is trapped on the ceiling, blades should turn ‘forward’ in a clockwise motion.
+During winter heating, to help move warm air that is trapped on the ceiling, blades should turn ‘forward’ in a clockwise motion.
 This movement will push up the air and pull the warm trapped air down the sides of the room improving heat distribution.

-- During hot summer weather, to help produce a comfortable breeze or ‘windchill’ that cools the skin, blades should rotate in a ‘reverse’ counter-clockwise motion.
+During hot summer weather, to help produce a comfortable breeze or ‘windchill’ that cools the skin, blades should rotate in a ‘reverse’ counter-clockwise motion.
 The air movement has the same comfortable effect as when you fan yourself with a magazine to get relief from hot, stifling air.

 Ceiling fans in themselves do not heat or cool a room, but the ceiling fan rotation allows improved air circulation, which can greatly improve the comfort of your living space.
 You can also save in energy costs when the ceiling fan is on the correct setting to support your cooling or heating efforts.
 We also carry an ultra efficient DC ceiling fan that really works.